noflopsquad/contract/README.md

 end

 users_repo = UsersRepo.implemented_by(WrongUsersRepoImplementation.new)
-=> Contract::NotAllMethodsImplemented: Not implemented [:delete]
+=> Contract::NotAllMethodsImplemented: Not implemented [:all]

-# Using a Mongoid repository adapter that uses singleton methods.
+# In this case we use a Mongoid based repository adapter which uses singleton methods.
 # Notice that it doesn't fail because delete is provided by Mongoid::Document.
 class MongoidUsersRepo
   include Mongoid::Document